 Visit The Capitol

 Make sure you head to the historic Federal Hill neighborhood too which is best known for its welcoming and friendly Italian American community.
 There are more than 100 restaurants, as well as boutique shops and quaint cafes.
-For 2021, Federal Hill’s ‘Al Fresco On The Hill’ returns with restaurant seating moved onto the streets on Friday and Saturday evenings – enjoy the weather and your food from outside!
+Some of the best Italian restaurants in Providence and beyond are found here!

 For a fun family activity, take a walk through the beautiful Roger Williams Park.
 Check out the park’s historic carousel and try and head here for ‘Food Truck Friday’ which runs all though the summer until September 24th.
 It’s free admission with a variety of vendors so bring your blanket or chair and tuck into some delicious food and listen to live music as the sun starts to set!